The rebels have taken over of the city of Sinuessa and formed an alliance with the Cilician pirates

 Caesar has accomplished his goal of creating dissent among the rebels,

-but at the cost of many Roman lives.
+the cost of many Roman lives.
 He seems to bemoan the loss.

 As does Crassus.